psibean/ExtraRolesAmongUs/README.md

 ## Minimum Crewmate Count
 *Default: 0*<br />
 The minimum number of crewmates there should be, roles are set in a random order.
+If you have 10 people, 3 imposters all roles at 100%

 ## Medic Spawn Chance
 *Default: 100*<br/>